Property Division Lawyer in Huntersville

 In equitable distribution states, such as North Carolina, assets acquired and liabilities incurred during the marriage, individually by one spouse or jointly by both, are considered marital property and are subject to equitable distribution.
 This means that if the court decides on property division terms during a divorce, assets and debts are divided according to what the judge thinks is fair, though this is not necessarily an even split.

-As a Huntsville property division attorney with over a decade of experience and board certification as a family law specialist, I have the necessary knowledge and familiarity with North Carolina’s equitable distribution laws to guide you toward an appropriate result through settlement or at trial.
+As a Huntersville property division attorney with over a decade of experience and board certification as a family law specialist, I have the necessary knowledge and familiarity with NC’s equitable distribution laws to guide you toward an appropriate result through settlement or at trial.
 My goal will be to fully protect your assets and interests.

 Meticulous Preparation Counts in Property Division Matters

 As an experienced Huntersville family law attorney, I can explain which assets will be classified as marital property and which items are separate from the marital estate and not subject to equitable distribution.
 Separate property can include gifts and inheritances left to one spouse as well as assets acquired prior to the marriage.
 I also have the skill to trace the commingling of separate assets with marital assets, prevent unfair distribution, and ensure that nothing is overlooked, including investment accounts, retirement benefits, marital homes, automobiles, and shares of businesses.